SpaceAppsChallengeToulouse/My.Earth_Server/README.md

 ## Project description

 This is the server part of our Earth Day project.
-It provides a RESTful interface for structured data stored in MongoDB, comming from several open data sources.
+It provides a RESTful interface for structured data stored in MongoDB, coming from several open data sources.

 ## License